Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 SELECT filter(percentage(count(result),WHERE result='SUCCESS'),WHERE 1=1) as success, max(duration) as duration, max(longRunningTasksAvgTime) as request from SyntheticCheck,SyntheticRequest WHERE monitorName='BDB Live person'

+Has 3 variables;

+* SUCCESS
+* DURATION
+* REQUEST

 PCC QUERY

 SELECT count(*) from Transaction WHERE appName='QS' AND name='WebTransaction/Action/login'

+Wait for a value on a variable called "Count"

 PRC QUERY